kevinslin/seed-xkcd/vault/xkcd.the-three-laws-of-robotics.md

   license: Creative Commons 2.5
 ---
 ![In ordering #5, self-driving cars will happily drive you around, but if you tell them to drive to a car dealership, they just lock the doors and politely ask how long humans take to starve to death.](https://imgs.xkcd.com/comics/the_three_laws_of_robotics.png)
+> "The Three Laws of Robotics", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 [[Young person 1 and person 2 are in front of person 1's science project]]